yakovmanshin/YMFF/README.md

 }
 ```

-Now, `RemoteConfig` is a valid feature flag store.
+Now, `RemoteConfig` is a valid *feature flag store*.

-Alternatively, you can create a custom wrapper object instead of extending `RemoteConfig`.
-That’s what I prefer to do in my projects for better flexibility.
+Alternatively, you can create a custom wrapper object.
+That’s what I tend to do in my projects to achieve greater flexibility and avoid tight coupling.

 ## Usage
 Here’s the most basic way to use YMFF: